lookit/lookit-api/docs/source/api-documentation.rst

 METHOD NOT ALLOWED.
 Not permitted via the API.

 -------------
-Organizations
+Studies
 -------------

-Viewing the list of organizations
+Viewing the list of studies
 ---------------------------------
-GET /api/v1/organizations/
+GET /api/v1/studies/

 Permissions: Must be authenticated.
+You can view studies that are active/public as well as studies you have permission to edit.

 *Sample Response:*